Florida Seafood Festival: Description

 Each year the festival features a parade (which has been held on the same route since its 1964 inception), carnival, blue crab races, oyster eating and shucking contests.
 The festival also offers a 5 km road race, a country music concert, arts and craft booths, and plenty of fresh local seafood.
 The local seafood is prepared by local non-profit groups.

 On the Friday night of the festival, the King Restyo Ball is held to crown the king and queen of the festival.

-Awards

-In 2016 the festival was named as one of "America's 15 Best Small-Town Festivals" by Fodor's Travel Guide.
-That same year, it was named one of "8 Itinerary-Inspiring Seafood Festivals" by Leisure Group Travel.